tienpham93/AutoAgent/src/__Tests__/homepage_search_flights_feature.md

 3. Enter "Hong Kong" to "Flying to" input field
 4. Select the 1st option from the suggestion list
 5. At Departure date picker, Select today as the departure day
-6. At Flight Occupancy panel, Select 2 Adults and 1 Children
-7. At Flight Occupancy panel, Click Business class
+6. At Flight Occupancy panel, Click Business class
-8. Click SEARCH FLIGHTS button
+7. Click SEARCH FLIGHTS button

 ### ✅ Expected Result ✅
-8.1 User is navigated to the Search Flight page
+7.1 User is navigated to the Search Flight page
-8.2 The Flight Search bar displays correct searched details such as flying from Ho Chi Minh to Hong Kong, departure date is today, number of passenger is 3 and Business class
+7.2 The Flight Search bar displays correct searched details such as flying from Ho Chi Minh to Hong Kong, departure date is today, number of passenger is 3 and Business class

 ### 📝 Notes 📝
 N/A